j-crowe/ICU_Survival_ML_Model_Comparison/README.md

 A probe into the MIMIC III dataset.
 Used as an investigatory project alongside Udacity capstone.

 ## Goal:
 The goal of this project is to probe some basic information from the MIMIC III dataset.
-This project is an investigation to aid in decideing upon a useful capstone project in the Udacity Machine Learning Engineer Nanodegree program.
+This project is an investigation to aid in deciding upon a useful capstone project in the Udacity Machine Learning Engineer Nanodegree program.

 Each file will contain a simple probe or learning procedure.
 No raw data will be shared per the agreement of data access.